ialifinaritra/ialifinaritra.github.io/index.md

 I am enthusiast to learn new topics in artificial intelligence and I have strong interest in Computer Vision and Natural Language Processing area.

-Feel free to reach me on [Linkedin](https://www.linkedin.com/in/ialifinaritra-rakotoniaina-bb3970106/) or by [e-mail](ialifinaritra@gmail.com) if you want to discuss about Machine Learning Projects or if you want us to work together
+Feel free to reach me on [Linkedin](https://www.linkedin.com/in/ialifinaritra-rakotoniaina-bb3970106/) or by [e-mail](ialifinaritra@gmail.com) if you want to discuss about Machine Learning Projects or if you want us to work together.